-You can witness world-class jump racing action at one of the greatest National Hunt courses year on year with our VIP tickets & hospitality packages.
+Witness world-class jump racing action at one of the greatest National Hunt courses year on year with our VIP tickets & hospitality packages for the Randox Health Grand National.
 The electric atmosphere that comes hand in hand with an important race day can be felt throughout all of Liverpool.

-Indulge in fine dining experiences, savour delicious afternoon teas and network with important clients over champagne receptions.
-There’s no better way to experience all the magic of Aintree Racecourse.
+Indulge in fine dining experiences, savour delicious afternoon teas and network with important clients, or guests over champagne receptions.
+There’s no better way to experience all the magic of Aintree Racecourse!

 Aintree Racecourse News

 The Grand National came to Aintree Racecourse once again in 2023, and the thousands who attended the racing over the course of the three days were most certainly not disappointed.